pittcsc/coding-contests/README.md

-# Hackerrank Contests Review
+# PittCSC Contests Page
-This repo is aimed towards helping people with interview questions!
+This repo is made to help people with interview questions!

 When applying for an internship or a full-time job, most big places ask tough coding/algorithm based interview questions.
 PittCSC hosts weekly contests to help people practice!
 Plus, a lot of officers have interviewed at places like Google, Facebook, Amazon, and more, so they can give concrete advice on how to help!